TonyLiu836/SideProject/DesignDoc.md

 ## Workflow[Agile]
 - Overall:
   1. Create an issue for the feature/bug.
   2. Create(branch out) a feature/bugFix branch from `Prod`(production/develop) branch.
-The branch name should be `Issue number: Issue Name`.
+The branch name should be `Issue number Issue Name`.
+For example, `2-Create-Design-Document`.
   3. Working on the task.
   4. After completing the programming task, create a PR for the issue.
   5. Other team members will review and comment on the PR.